ReneeSaulnier/skin-lesion-prediction/README.md

 # ISIC 2024 - Skin Cancer Detection with 3D-TBP

 ## Introduction
-This repository contains the code for for the [ISIC 2024 - Skin Cancer Detection with 3D-TBP competition on Kaggle](https://www.kaggle.com/competitions/isic-2024-challenge).
+This repository contains the code for the [ISIC 2024 - Skin Cancer Detection with 3D-TBP competition on Kaggle](https://www.kaggle.com/competitions/isic-2024-challenge).
 The pipeline consists of five main steps: Data Collection, Exploratory Data Analysis (EDA), Data Processing, Model Training, and Model Validation.

 ## Setup
 Install the requirements.txt file in a conda environment.
 Use jupytext to convert the main.py file to a notebook.